-With branches in 19 African countries, Societe Generale has made the development of the African continent one of its priorities.
-Promoting the education of young children, making vocational integration possible or promoting social innovation, particularly by encouraging women to venture into entrepreneurship, are all objectives that the Societe Generale The Future is You Foundation is pursuing in Africa.
-Since the launch of an Africa Programme in 2018, 61 projects have been awarded grants totalling more than €3m.
+With branches in 19 African countries,

+Societe Generale has made the development

+of the African continent one of its priorities.

+Promoting the education of young children,

+making vocational integration possible or

+promoting social innovation, particularly

+by encouraging women to venture into

+entrepreneurship, are all objectives that

+the Societe Generale The Future is You

+Foundation is pursuing in Africa.

+Since the launch of an Africa Programme in 2018, 75 projects in ten countries have been awarded grants totalling more than €4 million, in line with its international development strategy and in collaboration with local teams.